 After your implants have healed and fully bonded with your jaw, they will last if you take good care of them.
 However, just like natural teeth, dental implants require maintenance.
 You’ll need to continue brushing and flossing your teeth to prevent infections around your dental implants.

 If you don’t maintain good oral hygiene, it’s entirely possible for the gum tissue near your dental implant to become infected.
 If left untreated, this infection can damage the gums and nearby jaw tissue, causing dental implant failure.
 Make sure to follow your dentist’s instructions as you care for your new smile every day, and come into New Horizon Institute regularly for routine checkups and dental implant maintenance.

 At New Horizon Institute, we focus on providing reduced-cost treatment to patients who may not otherwise be able to afford treatment with dental implants.
-If you have any questions about dental implants or would like to find out if you’re a good candidate for dental implants in Tempe, we’re here to help.
+If you have any questions about dental implants or would like to find out if you’re a good candidate for dental implants in Gilbert, we’re here to help.
 Give our team a call at (480) 664-2270 or contact us online to schedule a consultation with one of our implant specialists today.